 Can I obtain a mortgage after an individual voluntary arrangement (IVA)?

 An individual voluntary arrangement (IVA) is an agreement with your creditors to pay all or part of your debts.
 You agree to make regular payments to an insolvency practitioner, who will divide this money between your creditors.
 An IVA can make it more difficult to qualify for a mortgage using mainstream channels however many specialist lenders are willing to consider applications from individuals with an IVA.
 Your eligibility will be assessed on criteria such income, general financial position, the size of the deposit you can offer, recent credit history, how much you intend to borrow, performance whilst in the IVA etc.

 Can self-employed applicants obtain a mortgage?

-Some (if not most) mainstream lenders unfairly scrutinise self-employed applicants.
+Some (if not most) UK mainstream lenders unfairly scrutinise self-employed applicants.
 Even if you have extensive proof of income, you may struggle to access a high street mortgage if you are self-employed.
 We therefore strongly recommend directing your mortgage application at specialist lenders who welcome self-employed applicants.
 Contact a member of the team at UK Property Finance anytime for more information.

 How long does it take to obtain a mortgage in principle?

 A mortgage in principle (aka agreement in principle) will typically be issued immediately after submission of your initial online application however with some lenders it can take a few days.
 The full underwriting process may take several additional weeks to complete and in addition, it is important to note that a mortgage in principle does not necessarily guarantee a mortgage.

 How many times my Salary is used to calculate maximum mortgage borrowing?